-Today, I’ve been sitting at my desk, feeling inspired.
-I’m in the process of creating play therapy course content, something that feels both exciting and overwhelming.
-It is training in a neuroscience informed, attachment based, somatic play therapy.
+Today, I’ve been sitting at my desk, feeling truly inspired.
+I’m in the process of creating play therapy course content, a project that feels both exciting and overwhelming.
+It is a training in a neuroscience informed, attachment based, somatic play therapy.
 Over the years, I’ve integrated so much wisdom from my clients, my experiences, and my mentors.
-Now, I’m ready to bring what I know together in a way that can serve others—whether they are just starting their play therapy journey, seeking to deepen their knowledge of relational trauma or interpersonal neurobiology, or looking to connect with a supportive community of like-minded practitioners.

-It’s been a circular process—each new idea building on what came before, strengthening or lightening earlier learnings, making them more effective.
-It feels like the rings of a tree growing outward—always the same shape, always connected to the last ring, but expanding in size, strength, and space.
+It’s been a circular process, each new idea building on what came before, strengthening or lightening earlier learnings, making them more effective.
+It feels like the rings of a tree growing outward,always the same shape, always connected to the last ring, but expanding in size, strength, and space.

 Peeling back the layers and breaking them into smaller, more accessible pieces is part of this journey.